Raul Larsen ParadigmLast changed 10/13 4:54A EDT

 RVIs =/= Impact Turns: My patience for abusive theory underviews is fading.
 Quickly

 Independent Voters: explain to me why the voter stands apart from the flow and comes first.
 Debaters are not consistently executing this successfully in front of me, so consider my threshold higher than average

 No Risk: I do vote on no risk of the aff/plan doesn't solve.
 Terminal defense is still a thing

 If you expect me to evaluate charts/graphics in your speech doc, give me time during the speech to read any graphics.
 It will otherwise only be a tie-breaker in evidence analysis

 Uplayering: layers of debate often interact with each other; that they exist in separate worlds is not very compelling.
 Sequencing why I should analyze argument implications before others is the best way to win the layers debate.

 While I recognize there's no obligation to share your analytics, the practice serves a good pedagogical benefit for those who process information in different ways.
+This is even more relevant for online debate.
 I will begin awarding +.3 speaker points for those speeches including all/nearly all analytics in the speech doc AND that are organized in a coherent manner.

 (good luck, get snacks)

 I recognize that this is no longer a viable read between rounds.
 Because I continue to receive positive feedback for its detail, it will be kept up, but I do not have any expectation that you will memorize this for my rounds.
 Bold text is likely worth its time, though.